🧠 Advanced

 Why Combine Prompting Techniques?

-When to Combine Techniques?
+When Should You Combine Techniques?

 Combining Role and Instruction Prompting